Brawn GP F1 25

 That said, using a wheel setup can improve feedback and realism.
 I run the Fanatec GT DD Pro wheel base, which gives precise control through heavy braking zones and high-speed corners.
 You can read my full review here.

-Hardware Used for This Career Mode (Optional Enhancement):
+Hardware Used for This Brawn GP Career Mode:

 Even if you’re on a controller, these setups still give you consistent lap times and better race performance — the wheel just adds extra realism and tactile feedback.